 The Workforce Investment Board (WIB) functions as a value-added extension of local economic development groups, bringing together an array of employment and training solutions to fill gaps and help balance workforce supply and demand.
 Utilizing partnerships in job centers and educational agencies, the WIB enhances the value of local incentive packages, both with financial resources and through in-kind services.
 The WIB helps reduce the anxiety of investors with tools that help manage the risk of ineffective hires.
 The WIB’s expert analysis of the local labor market provides a neutral third-party validation of the supply and quality of the workforce.

-- Recruitment: Advanced job matching, advanced screening; Commercial value of $498/candidate
+- Recruitment: Advanced job matching, advanced screening

 - Joplin Regional Prosperity Initiative: Dynamic five-year, $3.73 million campaign for job creation and economic expansion of the Greater Joplin Region; includes workforce training and education resources